 If you aren’t familiar, we’re talking about one of the animals in the Chinese Zodiac: an important component to Chinese New Year.
 But, before we get ahead of ourselves, let’s find out what the Chinese New Year entails and uncover the distinctions between this celebration and the New Year festivities we celebrate in North America.

 Also named the “Spring Festival,” Chinese New Year is China’s most cherished holiday.
 In fact, it has been celebrated for thousands of years.
 This holiday is the longest of the year and begins on the first day of the lunar calendar.
-The festivities continue until the 15th day of the first month.
-This year, Chinese New Year lasts from January 25th to February 8th.
+This year, Chinese New Year lasts from February 11th to February 26th.

 Do you know who built the Great Wall of China and why?
 If not, find out here!